opentraffic/reporter-quality-testing-rig/README.md

 ### TO DO:
-- Build test env from a single dockerfile (i.e. not git cloning of other repos)
+- Build test env from a single dockerfile (i.e. no git cloning of other repos)